lyogavin/diffusion-pipe/data/README.md

 - Check that all required models are available in ComfyUI
 - Verify LoRA files exist in the specified path
 - Monitor ComfyUI logs for detailed error messages

+### Prompt File Issues
+- Ensure the prompt file exists and is readable
+- Check file encoding (should be UTF-8)
+- Verify the prompt text is not empty

 ## Dependencies